Lead and Copper

 Lead Testing in Schools

-The State Water Resources Control Board implemented a new policy requiring water agencies to test water for lead in schools upon a request from school officials.
-The new testing requirement is a proactive measure aimed at safety and is not in response to any reported situation locally.
-For additional information, visit http://www.waterboards.ca.gov/drinking_water/certlic/drinkingwater/leadsamplinginschools.shtml.
+The State Water Resources Control Board implemented a policy requiring water agencies to test water for lead in schools upon a request from school officials.
+The testing requirement is a proactive measure aimed at safety and is not in response to any reported situation locally.
+For additional information, visit http://www.waterboards.ca.gov/drinking_water/certlic/drinkingwater/leadsamplinginschools.html.